richardso21/auto_classroom_download/README.md

 _"auto" download classroom post attachments_

-## have you ever wanted to automatically download the pdf of the day's lesson that one teacher put up on classroom because you're too lazy and can't afford to click a couple of buttons and if you express your discontent about this specific issue to this specific teacher then you'd be worried that he/she/it would be less prone to like you for the rest of the school year?
+## have you ever wanted to automatically download the pdf of the day's lesson that one teacher put up on classroom because you're too lazy and can't afford to click a couple of buttons but if you express your discontent about this specific issue to that teacher then you'd be worried that he/she/it would be less prone to like you for the rest of the school year?

 oddly specific, but for me y̵̡̝̼̝͖̤̞̹̻̜͆̉͒͘͘͜è̷͍̫̝̞̱̠͖̤̄̑̏̓̎͑͂̇̽̏̍͘s̸̡̬̹̣̰̤͔̰͔͕̤̟͊̔̓̾̌̋͂̒̐͘͝ͅ.